Quick Summary

 Table of Contents

 Holi has its roots in anciеnt India, where it was first mentioned in the Vedas, thе oldеst scripturеs of Hinduism.
-Originally honoring the fire god Agni, Holi aimed to purify air and land from evil forces.
+Originally honoring the fire god Agni, Holi aimed to purify the air and land from evil forces.

 One of the deeper reasons Holi is celebrated is its timing, as the festival marks the end of winter and the beginning of spring.
 In many parts of India, this change of season is crucial for agriculture, as it brings the first blooms and signals the time for harvesting crops.
 Holi becomes a way for communities to express gratitude for nature’s bounty and to welcome renewal and growth.
 The bright powders thrown during the festival echo the vibrant colors found in nature, celebrating life, fertility, and the promise of a fresh start.